TotallyInformation/node-red-contrib-uibuilder/README.md

 ## 5. Discussions and suggestions

-Use the `Dashboard` category in the [Node-RED Discourse forum](https://discourse.nodered.org/c/dashboard).
-This is the best place to have a discussion or ask a question.
+The best place to ask questions about uibuilder is the [Node-RED Forum](https://discourse.nodered.org/).

 Alternatively, use the [GitHub issues log](https://github.com/TotallyInformation/node-red-contrib-uibuilder/issues) for raising issues or contributing suggestions and enhancements and the [GitHub Discussions page](https://github.com/TotallyInformation/node-red-contrib-uibuilder/discussions) for general questions, suggestions, etc.

 Please note that I rarely have time to monitor the [#uibuilder channel](https://node-red.slack.com/messages/C7K77MG06) in Slack any more, it is best to use Discourse or raise an issue.

-I do try to look out for [uibuilder related questions on Stack Overflow](https://stackoverflow.com/search?tab=newest&q=%5bnode-red%5d%20uibuilder) but again, time does not always let me do this.
+I do occasionally try to look out for [uibuilder related questions on Stack Overflow](https://stackoverflow.com/search?tab=newest&q=%5bnode-red%5d%20uibuilder) but again, time does not always let me do this.

 ## 6. Contributing